Hunter High School: Orchestra

 This group uses entirely string instruments.
 They perform in the Winter Concert, and have their own competition as well.
 Occasionally they will include members of the Wind Ensemble to help them with pieces requiring wind instruments.
 In 2006, they started accompanying student soloists in Concerto Night, a concert of held near the end of the school year.
 The first Concerto Night featured Rachmaninoff's Piano Concerto No. 2 and Mozart's Piano Concerto No. 20.

 Vocal

 Mixed Chorus

 Mixed Chorus (formerly called Junior Choir) is the entrance choir at Hunter High.
 Anyone can be in Mixed Chorus.
 Mixed Chorus practices and performs at school concerts.
 They do not compete.

 Concert Choir

 Concert Choir is an audition choir at Hunter.
 The standard is a little higher, so the group performs more difficult pieces.
 As well as school concerts, they also perform in a region competition in the spring.

 Madrigal Choir

 The Madrigals are also an audition choir at Hunter.
 In order to help unify the choir, blend and talent are both key factors in the auditions.
 This group also performs at the choir concerts, and competes in a region competition in the spring.
 They are also required to prepare either a solo or smaller group number to be performed at that same competition.

-Drama

-The drama department is responsible for many events throughout the school year.
-They prepare and present many things, such as the school musical, and many smaller, student produced works.

-School musical

-The school musical is a high point not only for the drama department, but for all of the performing arts at Hunter.
-Members of the choir often join the cast for the play along with the drama students, and the Wind Ensemble and Orchestra combine for the Pit Orchestra, which provides the music.
-The inaugural production was Guys and Dolls (1991).
-More recent productions include The King and I (2004), Beauty and the Beast (2005), Camelot (2006), The Wizard of Oz (1987 stage play) (2007),Joseph and the Amazing Technicolor Dreamcoat (2008 and 2014), White Christmas (2009), Bye Bye Birdie (2010), How to Succeed in Business Without Really Trying (2011), Sound of Music (2012), and West Side Story (2013).